epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <h3>A Voyage into the Core</h3>
     <p>
         To understand the internal divisions of the most dominant communities, we must look past the "space dust" of the periphery.
-By zooming into the core, we can observe the fine-tuned interactions and sub-galaxies that shape the most popular regions of YouTube.
+By zooming into the core, we can observe the fine-tuned interactions and galaxies that shape the most popular regions of YouTube.
     </p>

     <div class="viz-network">